savadikarc/Mini-Self-Driving-Car/README.md

   4. BO type DC motor
   5. Power derived from 1000mAh Lithium Polymer Battery
   6. L298 Motor Driver module

-The codes have been written in Python 3.4.3

-A free Android app called 'IPWebcam' has been used to capture images.
-IPWebcam captures images via the mobile camera and sends them as a bytestream to requesting device.

 Specifications of FNN: